retifrav/scraps/_linux/kubernetes.md

     client-key: /home/USERNAME/.minikube/profiles/minikube/client.key
 ```

-By default the Pod is only accessible by its internal IP address within the cluster, and to make this `hello-node` container accessible from outside the Kubernetes virtual network, the Pod needs to be exposed as Kubernetes Service:
+By default the pod is only accessible by its internal IP address within the cluster, and to make this `hello-node` container accessible from outside the Kubernetes virtual network, the pod needs to be exposed as Kubernetes Service:

 ``` sh
 $ kubectl expose deployment hello-node --type=LoadBalancer --port=8080